-The required DBA Core courses (300 level, 3 units each) consist of 54 credit hours: 51 credit units courses and a seminar devoted to Higher Education, which will require students’ preparation of individual oral presentation as teaching practice.
+The required DBA Core courses (300 M1 and M2 levels, 3 units each) consist of 54 credit hours: 51 credits courses and a 3 credits seminar devoted to Higher Education, which will require students’ preparation of individual oral presentation as teaching practice.

-Doctoral Research seminars (500 level, 3 units each) are designed to build student scholarly research skills in the concentration fields (BA 501, BA 502) or focused on advanced research methods applied and tested on projects (BA 510).
+Doctoral Research seminars (BA 501, BA 502, or BA 504, DA level, 3 units each) are designed to build student scholarly research skills in the concentration fields.
 Course lectures include the identification of productive areas for research and discussions of the research process.
 Class activities are focused on providing students with the knowledge and skills they need to pursue assigned individual projects.
 Students are required to make a formal presentation to the class covering their research methodology, data gathering process, research results and conclusions.
-The presentations will be discussed and critiqued by fellow students and the instructor in order to help students improve both their research skills and their ability to support and defend their conclusions based on the information which their research has developed.
+The presentations will be discussed and critiqued by fellow students and the instructor in order to improve research skills and ability to support and defend their conclusions based on the information developed through their research.

-DBA Dissertation courses I, II, III (upper 500 level, 3 units each) include student meetings with faculty dissertation advisors as well as the time students invest in the selection of their research topic, data gathering, data analysis and interpretation, dissertation preparation and defense.
-These are 3 credit hours courses, which correspond to at least 135 hours of research work for each course.
+DBA Dissertation courses I, II, III (BA 597, BA 598, and BA 599, upper 500 DA level, 4 units each) require a total of at least 12 credit hours and include student meetings with faculty dissertation advisors as well as the time students invest in the selection of their research topic, data gathering, data analysis and interpretation, dissertation preparation and defense.
+These are 4 credit hours courses, which correspond to at least 180 hours of research work for each course.